15 High-Impact Marketing Ideas for Your Catering Business

 Do you specialise in gourmet cuisine or more mass market?
 Perhaps you work across a few different segments.
 Who’s your ideal audience in the areas you service?
 Work out how they think, understand their needs and budgets, and identify how you can best market to them.

 Approach local business directly.
 Get involved in local businesses and volunteer organisations.
-Present your business as the go-to caterer.
+Present your business as their go-to caterer.
 Give back to the community with cost price services or freebies for those in need.
-Work with other local businesses – like florists, local musicians and performance halls, funeral homes, hotels, wine stores, gardening centres, and jewellery boutiques – to showcase your offerings to their customers.
+Work with other local businesses, like florists, local musicians and performance halls, funeral homes, hotels, wine stores, gardening centres, and jewellery boutiques, to showcase your offerings to their customers.

-Nothing beats getting up close and personal at events like trade shows and fairs.
-Similar events like community gatherings, farmers’ markets, and festivals are also fantastic opportunities to demonstrate your offerings.
-You can give out samples, menus, and pamphlets and give your target audience a chance to ask questions.
+Nothing beats getting up close and personal at events like trade shows, conferences and fairs.
+Similar events like community gatherings, farmers’ markets and festivals are also fantastic opportunities to demonstrate your offerings.
+You can give out samples, menus and pamphlets and give your target audience a chance to ask questions.
 Explore local events like food fairs, bridal fairs, local cook-offs, and community fundraisers where you can target potential customers with personalised menus.

-If you have a shop front, it could be excellent marketing real estate – so take full advantage of it!
+If you have a shop front, it could be excellent marketing real estate, so take full advantage of it!
 Use large, eye-catching signs to broadcast your business brand and let local traffic know what you do.
 Use your windows as well by placing signage and menus where appropriate.
 Use chalkboards and display pamphlets on countertops and tables.
-Sell branded goods like coffee mugs and keyrings.
+Sell branded goods like coffee mugs and reusable cutlery.

 You should have a system for staying in touch with existing customers because generating repeat business is probably much cheaper to do than converting new customers.